SEO & Web Development

 2. Copy the text

-3. Paste into the Slug Generator tool
+3. Paste it into the Slug Generator tool

-2. Identify 3-5 keywords: choose, best, coffee maker, 2026
+2. Pick 3-5 keywords: choose, best, coffee maker, 2026

-3. Remove stop words: "choose best coffee maker 2026"
+3. Drop the stop words: "choose best coffee maker 2026"

-4. Convert spaces to hyphens: "choose-best-coffee-maker-2026"
+4. Replace spaces with hyphens: "choose-best-coffee-maker-2026"

-5. Convert to lowercase: "choose-best-coffee-maker-2026"
+5. Make sure it's lowercase: "choose-best-coffee-maker-2026"

-6. Verify length (under 50 characters) ✓
+6. Check the length (under 50 characters) ✓

-Method 3: CMS Automatic Generation
+Method 3: CMS automatic generation

-Common CMS issues to fix:
+Common issues to watch for:

-• Special characters not removed properly
+• Special characters not stripped properly

 • Numbers formatted inconsistently